NobodyXu/su-any-exec/README.md

-# su-exec
+# su-any-exec
-switch user and group id, setgroups and exec
+switch user and group id and exec without passwd, intended to replace sudo when building container.

 ## Purpose